berkeley-biosense/chi-18-calibration/README.md

 ## One-time setup

 1. [Download PsychoPy](http://www.psychopy.org/) if you don't already have it.
 2. Go to PsychoPy preferences, General tab.
-In the Paths field, enter the path to the `thrird-party` directory of this repo. e.g., `['/Users/ffff/Projects/chi-18-stimuli/third-party/OSC']`.
+In the Paths field, enter the path to the `third-party` directory of this repo. e.g., `['/Users/ffff/Projects/chi-18-stimuli/third-party/OSC']`.

 ## Running the experiment.
 1. Open PyschoPy, and open up `experiment.psyexp` file from this repo.